When you come for your hernia repair, you should proceed, from the basement car park (free of charge) if arriving by

 The time for the hernia repair will vary from patient to patient but usually takes around 20-30 minutes.

-You can bring an MP3 player to listen to music, but music will be playing in the operating theatre as well.
+You can bring a personal player to listen to music, but music will be playing in the operating theatre as well.
 Absolute Radio™ is preferred by the operating team!

 Following an operation under local anaesthetic, you will be taken to the recovery lounge where you will be checked on by a nurse and offered a cup of tea, sandwiches and biscuits.

 You can leave the recovery lounge when the nurse is happy that you are in a suitable condition and there’s a responsible adult to escort you to your transport.
 Most patients are ready to leave after 30 minutes or so in the recovery lounge.

 The nurse will provide you with a home pack including a detailed booklet and pain medication.
 A sick note can be provided on request.